Joe Denette is presented with his win by Virginia Lottery executive Paula Otto.

 He paid off his sister's mortgage, and a nephew's.
 He gave brother Fred $1 million "off the top" as promised.
 He bought three houses in the same neighborhood, but already is planning on selling two of them.

-He bought a Shelby Mustang GT — the first car he’s never been ashamed to own — and a couple pick-up trucks.
+He bought a Shelby Mustang GT — the first car he’s never been ashamed to own — and a couple of pickup trucks.
 He also remodeled his basement in a racing theme, complete with checkered flag tile.

 His Nascar investment has cost him $1.5 million and counting.